 XXII.
-All the orders and decisions may be acted upon without objection, or, if objection is heard, the orders and decisions shall be voted on without debate by yeas and nays, which shall be entered on the record, subject, however, to the operation of Rule VI, and in that case no Member shall speak more than once on one question, and for not more than ten (10) minutes on an interlocutory question, and for not more than fifteen (15) minutes on the final question. unless by consent of the Senate, to be had without debate; but a motion to adjourn may be decided without the yeas and nays, unless they be demanded by one-fifth of the Members present.
+All the orders and decisions may be acted upon without objection, or, if objection is heard, the orders and decisions shall be voted on without debate by yeas and nays, which shall be entered on the record, subject, however, to the operation of Rule VI, and in that case no Member shall speak more than once on one question, and for not more than ten (10) minutes on an interlocutory question, and for not more than fifteen (15) minutes on the final question, unless by consent of the Senate, to be had without debate; but a motion to adjourn may be decided without the yeas and nays, unless they be demanded by one-fifth of the

+Members present.
 The fifteen minutes herein allowed shall be for the whole deliberation on the final question, and not on the final question on each article of impeachment.

-nesses shall be sworn in the following forr III.
-Witness XXIII u, do swear (or affiri "You he case may be) that the evidence yo as the c shall give in the case now pending between the Philippines and , shall be the truth, the whole truth, and nothing but the truth: (so help you God)."
+XXIII.
+Witnesses shall be sworn in the following form:

+"You , do swear (or affirm,

+as the case may be) that the evidence you

+shall give in the case now pending between

+the Philippines and ,

+shall be the truth, the w vhole truth, and nothing

+but the truth: (so help y ou God)."